 - In Nehemiah 13:10-12 we read that Nehemiah commanded the people to bring the tithes to the temple storehouses for the Levites and singers with the result that all Judah obeyed.

 - When the prophet Haggai rebuked the people for neglecting the temple to build their own houses and commanded them to rebuild the temple, the leaders and all the people obeyed (Hag.
 1:1-15).

-This is great news for pastors hoping for increased offerings and launching a church capital campaign.
+This is great news for pastors hoping for increased offerings.
 They can have confidence that when they teach their people to give, and ask them to make a sacrificial financial commitment, their people will respond generously.